MEDICAL

 Louisiana State University Health Sciences Center-New Orleans only allows our program to accept 4th-year student rotations from AAMC-accredited or COCA-accredited medical schools.

 Please apply through the Visiting Student Application Service (VSAS) and upload all required documents listed below.
 Please note that LSUHSC-New Orleans is no longer accepting the paper application.
-VSAS is OPEN for the 2020-2021 academic year only for LSUHSC-New Orleans students.
+VSAS will OPEN for the 2023-24 academic year on March 6, 2023.

 Host Institution: LSU School of Medicine New Orleans